-8.1 Decisions relating to arrangements and programming for the annual Conclave shall be the responsibility of the State Master Councilor and the Executive Officer or his appointed Representative with assistance of Special Events Committee.
+8.1 Decisions relating to arrangements and programming for the annual Legislative session shall be the responsibility of the State Master Councilor and the Executive Officer or his appointed Representative with the assistance of Special Events Committee.

-8.2 The voting members of the Council at the annual Conclave may make a recommendation to the Executive Officer and the State Master Councilor indicating their preference for the site and date of the next Conclave.
+8.2 The voting members of the Council at the annual Legislative session may make a recommendation to the Executive Officer and the State Master Councilor indicating their preference for the site and date of the next Legislative session.